Turbootzz/TurbootWeb/README.md

 ## License

-© 2024 Turboot.
+© 2025 Turboot.
 All rights reserved.

 ## Contact

-For questions or support, contact: info@turboot.nl
+For questions or support, contact: thijs@turboot.com